Price drops and restocks rarely happen at convenient times.

 - bundle pages

-- Set cadence:
+- Set cadence per URL:

-- hourly for high-demand items
+- hourly (or faster) for high-demand, fast-repricing items

 - 6 hours for normal monitoring